Azure/azure-cli/src/command_modules/azure-cli-acr/README.rst

 ::

     Command
-        az acr repository show-tags: Show tags of a given repository in a given container registry.
+        az acr repository show-tags: Shows tags of a given repository in the specified container registry.

     Arguments
-        --name -n    [Required]: Name of container registry.
+        --name -n    [Required]: The name of the container registry.
         --repository [Required]: The repository to obtain tags from.
-        --password -p          : Password used to log into a container registry.
+        --password -p          : The password used to log into a container registry.
-        --username -u          : Username used to log into a container registry.
+        --username -u          : The username used to log into a container registry.

     Examples
         Show tags of a given repository in a given container registry if admin user is enabled az acr repository show-tags -n myRegistry --repository myRepository Show tags of a given repository in a given container registry with credentials az acr repository show-tags -n myRegistry --repository myRepository -u myUsername -p myPassword